 Yes, it usually costs a little more because you are getting more and this high-performance foam is a must if you are plus-sized or just simply want your mattress to last longer with fewer body imprints.
 Very little to no fiber filling is better, but if the mattress includes it and a lot of it, they are simply dressing up the mattress and you can bet it is a cheaper budget or economy type of mattress.

 Your box spring/foundation is unarguably the most important part of your set since it’s the supporting base of your sleep system.
 If you were to turn a house onto its roof it would not support the weight of the house.

 When it comes to box springs/foundations nowadays, builders have gone cheap.
 Most brand names do not have a center I beam running head to toe.
 Instead, they are built using only one 1 3/8-inch-wide board to carry the total weight of mattress and sleepers.

 At STL Beds Our goal is to “Deliver Dreams”.
-This starts with getting the right mattress set to the customer.
-We expect that mattress to last for many, many years to come, give the very best support and most importantly stay comfy.
+This starts with getting the right mattress set for the customer.
+We expect that mattress to last for many, many years to come, give the very best support, and most importantly stay comfy.
 Apply these four ingredients to you your mattress purchase and your wish for a dreamy night of sleep will be fulfilled no matter who you buy from.
 Remember, the above information will put you on that path if you do your homework and compare apples to apples.